ericoporto/ags-manual-wiki/Settingupthegame.md

     devices support.
 16-bit is rather a compatibility setting, that will reduce the size of your game resources at the cost of colour precision.
 8-bit colour mode is a special feature for making palette-based games.
-See Also: [Palette setup](Settingupthegame#PalSetup),
+See Also: [Palette setup](Settingupthegame#palsetup),
     [Palette functions](CyclePalette)
--   **Developer name** - this will add the provided string to the game's executable properties, which will also be shown in [Windows Game Explorer](IntegrationWithWindows#GameExplorer), if you configure integration with one.
+-   **Developer name** - this will add the provided string to the game's executable properties, which will also be shown in [Windows Game Explorer](IntegrationWithWindows#gameexplorer), if you configure integration with one.
 -   **Enable letterbox mode** - only available if your game's resolution is 320x200 or 640x400.
 If you enable it, your game will run as